 Hospitality and languages

-Malta is known as the hospitality island, and the Maltese people always wear a friendly smile on their face.
+Malta is known as a hospitality island, and the Maltese people always wear a friendly smile on their face.
 If you need help, or you have some questions, feel free to ask them, you will always get the right answer and they will tell you what’s best to do.
 Although, when it comes to languages, the official languages are Maltese and English, and the population knows Italian, so it would be easy to get in touch with the Maltese.

 The Maltese language is a fascinating mix, and it is like getting lost between Arabic and Italian.
 That is why there are many foreign language schools in Malta and many students spend their study holidays here as an alternative to the UK.
 In addition, the hospitality of the Maltese will make you feel at home.